openresty/stapxx/README.markdown

 This example shows that almost all the CPU time is spent on compiled Lua code, which is a very good sign.

+If you see "read faults" errors, they are usually very normal and you can just try specifying the `--skip-badvars` option to ignore them.

 [Back to TOC](#table-of-contents)

 ngx-lj-trace-exits